 So don’t be surprised if you encounter a foreign Tourist Police Officer.
 They are expats who give up their free time to help visitors to Thailand in need of assistance.

-Members of the Koh Chang Tourist Police create a link the Thai community and foreign visitors and as such are here to try to ensure that all visitors have a pleasant stay in Thailand.
+Members of the Koh Chang Tourist Police create a link the Thai community and foreign visitors and as such are here to try to ensure that all visitors have a pleasant stay in on the island and elsewhere in Thailand.

 They are trained to understand grievances and problems from the tourist’s point of view.
 However, they will also uphold the law and should not be viewed as a ‘soft touch’ when compared to the foreign community.

 What does the Tourist Police do?

 The Koh Chang Tourist Police can provide assistance with many things e.g. :

 – In the event of a Criminal Act: For example, assault or robbery.
 We can interface with the local police and offer translation services.
 Plus help contact relatives and your Embassy if required.

 – In the event of a Dispute: We offer assistance with disputes between Thai nationals and foreign visitors.
 For example between shop keepers, hotel staff or scooter rental businesses and customers.
 In fact, disputes arising over scooter rental and damage resulting from an accident is a common issue we face.
 It’s important to remember that it is illegal to ride a scooter unless you have a valid license that allows you to do this in your own country.